-I Took Libido Gummies For A Month & Now I'm Horny With No Reproductive Rights
+I Took Libido Gummies For A Month & (Spoiler Alert) Now I'm Horny

 It's well-established that men care a lot about their declining libido.
 Pharmaceutical giant Pfizer has made a killing off men's need for a functioning sex drive.
 At its peak in 2012, Viagra raked in annual sales of just over $2 billion.
 Even my own daily antidepressant was developed for people who wanted to take SSRIs without sexual side effects.
 In our society, the hard-on is of utmost importance, whereas women's sex drives are expected to be low.
 The (completely untrue!) stereotype of the horny man nagging his sexless wife is at the center of nearly every male-centric sitcom.
-Which is why I love that I've been able to dedicate my time and energy to telling women it's okay to be horny — no, it's incredible to be horny.
+This is why I love that I've been able to dedicate my time and energy to encouraging women that it's okay to be horny — no, it's incredible to be horny.
 We deserve sexual pleasure and orgasms just as much as our penis-possessing counterparts.

-I don't know about you, but the vagina could really use some TLC right now.
-In the midst of reproductive rights and bodily autonomy for women being stripped away and the latest surge of the pandemic, my libido is...struggling.
-Which is why I jumped at the chance to take female libido-enhancing gummy supplements when offered a monthly pack.

-I don't know about you, but the vagina could really use some TLC right now.
-In the midst of reproductive rights and bodily autonomy for women being stripped away and the latest surge of the pandemic, my libido is...struggling.
-Which is why I jumped at the chance to take female libido-enhancing gummy supplements when offered a monthly pack.
+And, now more than ever, the vagina could really use some TLC.
+In the midst of our bodily autonomy being compromised and the latest COVID surge, my libido is...struggling.
+So when the opportunity to review libido-enhancing gummy supplements formulated specifically for females presented itself, I was primed and ready to partake in a monthly pack.

 Advertisement